motform/virtual-fortunes/README.md

 ## Usage
 Run `virtual-futures` from your terminal a bit more body into your organs.
 Use it as a prompt or greeting for maximum slogan density.

 By default, quotes are shown without context (qoutation marks and attribution).
-This can be enabled with the `-c` or `--context` flag.
+Context is enabled with the `-c` or `--context` flag.

 ## TODO
 * Larger cookie jar